practicalli/clojure/clojure-cli/projects/configure-repl-startup.md

 # Configure REPL on Startup

 A Clojure REPL starts in the `user` namespace by default.
-Clojure will automatically load code from a `user.clj` file into the REPL to carry out common startup tasks.
+Clojure automatically loads code from a `user.clj` file when found on the class path.

+The `user.clj` file typically contains tools to support development, such as:

-* load project code into the REPL by requiring namespaces
+* loading project code into the REPL by requiring namespaces
 <!-- * set the default namespace with `in-ns` -->
 * call functions to run an application or service
 * start components (i.e for mount, component, integrant)

+The `user.clj` is typically placed in a `dev` folder within the root of the project, to keep it separated from production code.

 > #### HINT:: Example project
 > [practicalli/clojure-configure-repl](https://github.com/practicalli/clojure-configure-repl) project contains example code for configuring the REPL start up